Appelsoft11/Appelworld-search-engine-/README.md

-This is a my paint script
+Unfinished of web paint with embedded scripts.

 Instructions:
 1. Opem and copy the scriptresource script